The Crusonia Syndicate

 How the Pieces Connect

-The Crusonia Syndicate makes System C possible by solving the coordination problem.
+The Crusonia Syndicate makes System C possible by solving the coordination problem—what Hayek identified as the knowledge problem.
+No single actor possesses the distributed knowledge required to redesign a $3.6 trillion system.
 When measurement companies, ingredient suppliers, CPG reformulators, retail buyers, payer reimbursement, and provider prescription all move together:

 The measurement company's biomarker platform creates demand for the ingredient supplier's rare sugars